 In China, makeup for men is the new norm.
 One in five men born after 1995 use BB creams and lipstick on a regular basis.
 On Tmall alone, the year-on-year sales increase of men’s eyebrow pencils, men’s lipsticks, and men’s BB creams is 214%, 278%, and 145% respectively.
-Thanks to data and technology, Gen Zers also embrace personalization more than previous generations.
+Thanks to data and technology, Gen Zers also embrace personalisation more than previous generations.

 Don’t be afraid of Gen Zers, but don’t dismiss them either!
-If any of you would like to learn more about how to address these consumers in different markets, feel free to reach out to your Datawords Group dedicated contact or to our contact center.
+If any of you would like to learn more about how to address these consumers in different markets, feel free to reach out to your Datawords Group dedicated contact or to our contact centre.